Felix Cavaliere: Awards and honors

 In 1993, Cavaliere was inducted into the Syracuse Area Music Awards Hall of Fame.

 In 1997, Cavaliere was inducted into the Rock and Roll Hall of Fame with the (Young) Rascals.

 On June 18, 2009, Cavaliere, along with former writing partner Eddie Brigati, was inducted into the Songwriters Hall of Fame for having "changed the direction of pop music in 1965".

 In 2014, he was inducted into the Hammond Hall of Fame.

 Cavaliere was inducted into the Musicians Hall of Fame and Museum in 2019.

 Personal life

-Cavaliere was married to Mary Theresa (Thompson) Cavaliere for around 30 years and had three daughters with her.
+Cavaliere was married to Mary Theresa (Thompson) Cavaliere for 30 years and had three daughters with her.
 Cavaliere's daughter, Aria Cavaliere, is a singer based in Nashville, Tennessee.
 He also has four grandchildren.
 He lives in Nashville, with his current wife Donna Lewis.